 Indeed, my way is the music, the code, the design of the interface, not the aesthetic of this box!
-"Time is rare, just use it carefully" JB there are 3 specific files per core:
+"Time is rare, just use it carefully" JB each core runs a particular code especially made for each function he has to provide.